embedly/embedly-docs/embed/features/index.rst

 :doc:`Mobile <providers>`

-  Many content providers have added support for mobile embeds, with using the ``Embed`` product, our API will automatically switch in/out the correct embed code based on your mobile or web user agent.
+  Many content providers have added support for mobile embeds, by using the ``Embed`` product, our API will automatically switch in/out the correct embed code based on your mobile or web user agent.